sbidoul/pip-deepfreeze/README.rst

    Usage: pip-df tree [OPTIONS]

+     Print the installed dependencies of the project as a tree.

    Options:
      --help  Show this message and exit.

 Other tools
 -----------